The former Marine is doing some “soul-searching” thanks to his son’s f-bomb dropping

 Some expressed solidarity.

-My 2-year old recently muttered "fucking car" at an intersection and it filled me with pride and then shame and then pride again.— Spencer Ackerman (@attackerman) September 28, 2017
+My 2-year old recently muttered "fucking car" at an intersection and it filled me with pride and then shame and then pride again.— REIGN OF TERROR is coming (@attackerman) September 28, 2017

 A few just shared some laughs.

 Just tell everyone that your toddler watched "Casino" without your knowing about it. 😉— Ed Morrissey (@EdMorrissey) September 28, 2017